 Brexit and Guernsey – What you need to know

-Whilst the States of Guernsey's stated objectives in its Brexit preparations include mitigating any adverse impacts of Brexit (notably on trade in goods and services and on immigration) and pursuing any opportunities that are created as a result of Brexit, businesses in Guernsey should understand the changes and measures being adopted and how they may be affected.
+Whilst the States of Guernsey's stated objectives in its Brexit preparations include mitigating any adverse impacts of Brexit (notably on trade in goods and services and on immigration) and pursuing any opportunities that are created as a result of Brexit, it is important that businesses in Guernsey continue to understand the changes and measures being adopted and how they may be affected, not least to enable them to explore the potential opportunities that Brexit may bring.

 - I thought Guernsey was outside the EU.
 Why are we bothered by Brexit?